PyConTH/www/site/pages/venue.th.rst

 Suvarnabhumi airport
 --------------------

-To get to the venue from `Suvarnabhumi Airport`_, go down to the basement level and get the airport link train to `Phaya Thai`_ (45 baht, terminal station).
+To get to the venue from `Suvarnabhumi Airport`_ via train, go down to the basement level and get the airport link train to `Phaya Thai`_ (45 baht, terminal station).
 The airport link station connects to the `Phaya Thai BTS`_ (skytrain) station.